chatox/networks-science-course/theory/README.md

 ### Before class

-* Watch this 20-minutes [video on Zipf, Pareto, and power laws](https://www.youtube.com/watch?v=ViUqxEF4plA&list=PL2rR6Wa-StjYOW7v6J8_npck6EDOKEbCN&index=10) by Lada Adamic.
+* :tv: Watch this 20-minutes [video on Zipf, Pareto, and power laws](https://www.youtube.com/watch?v=ViUqxEF4plA&list=PL2rR6Wa-StjYOW7v6J8_npck6EDOKEbCN&index=10) by Lada Adamic.
 It is a great explanation of a phenomenon that goes well beyond networks.

 ### During class